 The Group is subject to taxation to the largest extent in Russia, and secondarily in other jurisdictions.
 The Russian tax, currency and customs legislation is subject to varying interpretations, and changes, which can occur frequently.
-Management's interpretation of such legislation as applied to the transactions and activity of the Group may be challenged by the relevant regional and federal authorities.
+Management's interpretation of such legislation as applied to the transactions and activity of the Group may be challenged by the tax and custom authorities.
 Russian tax authorities take assertive position in its interpretation of the legislation and assessments and as a result, it is possible that transactions and activities that have not been challenged in the past may be challenged.
 As such, significant additional taxes, penalties and interest may be assessed.
-Fiscal periods remain open to review by the authorities in respect of the taxes for three calendar years preceding the year of review.
-Under certain circumstances reviews may cover longer periods.
-The fact that a year has been reviewed does not close that year, or any tax declaration applicable to that year, from further review during the three-year period.